 - 1. Create a username/password (also called service_id/service_key) with the right ACLs, via wazo-auth. - 2.
-Create a token with these credentials.
+Create a token with these credentials. - 3.
+Use this token to access the REST resource defined by the ACL.

 Fig. 1: Call flow of service authentication